mirakl/lib-vault/README.md

 # lib-vault

-This lib provides some methods to deal with vault's golang client
+This lib provides some methods to deal with vault's (kv v1 or v2) golang client

 ## How it works